anjjriit/view-maker/README.md

 php artisan make:views Widget master vue
 ```

-In the examples above, we teill it the model name, 'Widget', the master page name 'master', and the
+In the examples above, we tell it the model name, 'Widget', the master page name 'master', and the
 template type.

 The plain template creates simple stubs, the basic template gives you a